 Continue reading for more detailed information.

-- Is the commercial roofing contractor licensed?
+- Is the commercial or flat roofing contractor licensed?

 - Do they have experience?